 - Once the blueberries have fermented to your liking, drain them of their juice and store in the fridge for 2-3 days (or up to a week if you don't mind the stronger flavor).
 You can also freeze in small portions for up to 2 months.

 Starter Culture: This is optional, but if you have access to a starter culture, I highly recommend you use it.
 This includes leftover sauerkraut brine, kombucha, water kefir, and whey from yogurt or kefir.
+About 1 tablespoon is all you need.

 Common weights and required salt (for 2%):